Our business will need to change

 On surface we have constructed a new paste backfill plant.
 We have also doubled our water treatment plant capacity, and added accommodations and a mine dry building which includes change rooms.

 To support mining, we are heating and blowing fresh ventilation air underground.
-We require paste backfill -- made from crushed rock and cement and required to fill in mined out areas.
+We constructed a backfill plant to produce rockfill materal needed to fill in mined out areas.
 This means we have doubled our electrical power capacity.

 More fuel and cement will need to be purchased and stored at the mine site.